 Figure 2 shows the main damage observed during a field visit on 18 March 2018, shortly after the collapse of the experimental hall of the Irstea Cévennes building in the central part of the structure, in the east-west direction.
-The western and eastern

-Figure 1.
-Roof collapses due to heavy snowfalls occurred on 28 February and 1st March 2018 in the surroundings of Montpellier, France: collapses of (a) the shopping center Estanove in Montpellier (Photo credit: ©Jean-Michel Mart), (b) a car wash station in Lattes (Photo credit: ©Le Petit Journal de Lattes), (c) the Darty store in Peyrols (Photo credit: ©France 3 LR / S. Banus) and (d) a restaurant in La Grande Motte (Photo credit: ©France 3).

-buckling and bending for the roof tubular profiles, (ii) bending and shear for the tubular supporting pylons and (iii) cracking on the walls of the offices (see close-up views of the damage shown in Figure S3 in the Supplementary Material (SM)).
+The western and eastern facades were heavily damaged, as seen in Fig. 2a and c.
+On the contrary, the other two facades (see Fig. 2b and d) were much less damaged due to the presence of the inner concrete walls of the offices and the inner metal frames of the laboratory rooms along the southern and northern facades, respectively.
+Local damage observed on structural elements consists of (i) buckling and bending of the roof tubular profiles, (ii) bending and shear of the tubular supporting pylons, and (iii) cracking on the walls of the offices (see closeup views of the damage shown in Fig. S3 in the Supplement).

-- This study aims at fulfilling the two following objectives: 1) What is the most likely load at the time of the collapse and how does it compare to the characteristic values (e.g. Eurocode Snow loads)?
-2) What is the most likely scenario for the roof failure, i.e. how did the structure reach a critical state which led to its collapse?
-We first present the meteorological event consisting of a snowfall followed by rain at the time of the roof collapse in Section 2 using multiple sources of information: outputs from the AROME numerical model, which is the French fine-mesh numerical weather forecast service model, social network - 65 testimonies and weather observations.
-Section 3 presents finite element simulations of the mechanical behavior of the building subject to different pressure fields representing snow-and-rain loads.
-Section 4 makes the link between Sections 3 and 2 and presents a detailed description of the most probable scenario for the roof collapse of Irstea Cévennes building.
-This example of a roof collapse caused by an intense rain-on-snow event that occurred in the Mediterranean area is also used to emphasize a number of questions that need to be addressed in the future, in particular, what improvements can be proposed to minimize the - 70 risk of a roof collapse due to snow-and-rain loading in those areas.
+This study aims at fulfilling the following two objectives: (1) what is the most likely load at the time of the collapse, and how does it compare to the characteristic values (e.g., Eurocode snow loads)?
+(2) What is the most likely scenario for the roof failure?
+That is, how did the structure reach a critical state which led to its collapse?
+We first present the meteorological event consisting of a snowfall followed by rain at the time of the roof collapse in Sect.
+2 using multiple sources of information: outputs from the AROME numerical model, which is the French fine-mesh numerical weather forecast service model: social network testimonies: and weather observations.
+Section 3 presents finite-element simulations of the mechanical behavior of the building subject to different pressure fields representing snow and rain loads.
+Section 4 makes the link between Sects.
+3 and 2 and presents a detailed description of the most probable scenario for the roof collapse of the Irstea Cévennes building.
+This example of a roof collapse caused by an intense rain-on-snow event that occurred in the Mediterranean area is also used to emphasize a number of questions that need to be addressed in the future; in particular, what improvements can be proposed to minimize the risk of a roof collapse due to snow and rain loading in those areas?